SWARAJ-CN/instaphish/README.md

 By downloading, viewing, or utilizing any part of this repository, you agree to these terms and assume full responsibility for your actions.

+ -----------Dependency Breakdownexpress----------------

+The web framework for routing and handling requests. mongoose:--- The Object Data Modeling (ODM) library to connect and interact with MongoDB. dotenv:----- Loads environment variables from a .env file for configuration. express-session:- Manages user sessions and login states.
+bcryptjs: ------- Hashes and compares passwords securely. socket.io:------- Enables real-time, bi-directional communication (often used to stream captured inputs instantly).